-We aim to offer you a relaxed and friendly environment whenever you visit us at our modern, purpose-built Unit, where our team of dedicated staff will be looking forward to meeting you.
+We aim to offer you a relaxed and friendly environment whenever you visit us at our modern, purpose-built unit, where our team of dedicated staff are looking forward to welcoming you.

-With easy access from all the major rail, tram and bus networks, you’ll find us situated within the Wythenshawe Hospital site in Manchester, where you’ll have access to free secure parking in our private car park.
+With easy access via all major rail, tram and bus networks, you’ll find us situated within the Wythenshawe Hospital, South Manchester, where you’ll have access to free, secure parking in our private car park.

-Accommodated in one of our three 12-bed wards, you can keep busy in our fully equipped Volunteer Lounge area, or for something more sedate, you can either relax in the garden area and make use of the summer house, or unwind in our designated ‘quiet’ area.
+Accommodated in one of our three 12-bed wards, keep busy in our fully equipped Volunteer Lounge area, or relax in our garden area and make use of the summer house, or unwind in our designated ‘quiet’ area.

-Whether you’re here for a short, long or overnight stay, you’ll find our Unit welcoming and comfortable with a whole range of facilities at your disposal:
+Whether you’re here for a short, long or overnight stay, you’ll find our unit welcoming and comfortable with a range of facilities at your disposal: